HIRO-group/HIRO-group.github.io/_posts/research/subteams/2022-01-31-learning-modeling-robotics.md

 {% include image.html url="research/multimodal/multimodal.png" max-width="40%" description="Leverage prehensile and non-prehensile skills for object manipulation." %}

+The utility of autonomous robots in the real-world is primarily dictated by their ability to act in and reconfigure the operational environment.
-In industrial settings, robots may function in coordination with humans and other robots, each with their own set of core capabilities, to accomplish a task.
+This requires robots to operate in coordination with humans and other robots, each with their own set of core skills (eg: throwing, pushing, catching, grasping, poking), to accomplish a task.
-Consequently, operating at the intersection of these skills and taking maximal advantage of each is a key landmark in enabling real--world use of robots.
+Consequently, operating at the intersection of these skills and taking maximal advantage of each is a key landmark in enabling real-world use of robots.
 For instance, a manipulator may need to throw a packaged box into a bin located outside its reachable workspace, at which point it can be picked up by another arm and placed in a delivery truck.
 This multimodal nature of manipulation is grounded in robot capability, object characteristics, and environment configuration, and it demonstrates the need for a diverse portfolio of motion primitives that can be combined to exhibit dexterous manipulation behavior.
+In our research, we address the challenge of multimodal motion planning by employing sampling-based techniques.
+These techniques tap into dynamic models and control methods tailored for each skill, enabling the execution of complex manipulation tasks.
+We also incorporate recent innovations from artificial intelligence, specifically diffusion models, to make our approach more adaptable and applicable in diverse real-world scenarios.

 # 2. Publications